BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/05_3_Funding_a_Transaction_with_CPFP.md

 Basically, the idea of CPFP is that a recipient has a transaction that hasn't been confirmed in a block that he wants to spend.
 So, he includes that unconfirmed transaction in a new transaction and pays a high-enough fee to encourage a miner to include both the original (parent) transaction and the new (child) transaction in a block.
 As a result, the parent and child transactions clear simultaneously.

 It should be noted that CPFP is not a new protocol feature, like RBF.
 It's just a new incentivization scheme that can be used for transaction selection by miners.
-This also means that it's not as reliable as a protocol change like RBF: there might be reasons that the child is never selected either to be put into a block, and that will prevent the parent from ever being put into a block.
+This also means that it's not as reliable as a protocol change like RBF: there might be reasons that the child is not selected to be put into a block, and that will prevent the parent from ever being put into a block.

 ## Spend Unconfirmed UTXOs